journalehsan/bomi/src/mpv/DOCS/man/vo.rst

         The slope of the sigmoid curve used for ``sigmoid-upscaling``, must be a float between 1.0 and 20.0.
 Defaults to 6.5 if not specified.

+    ``sharpen=<value>``
+        If set to a value other than 0, enable an unsharp masking filter.
+        Positive values will sharpen the image (but add more ringing and aliasing).
+Negative values will blur the image.
+If your GPU is powerful enough, consider alternatives like the ``ewa_lanczossharp`` scale filter, or the ``scale-blur`` sub-option.

+        (This feature is the replacement for the old ``sharpen3`` and ``sharpen5`` scalers.)

     ``glfinish``
         Call ``glFinish()`` before and after swapping buffers (default: disabled).
-        Slower, but might help getting better results when doing framedropping.
+        Slower, but might improve results when doing framedropping.
         Can completely ruin performance.
 The details depend entirely on the OpenGL driver.